 Equity further controls the finding of interest where the interest manifests unconscionably or where it arises as a result of a trust.
 Regarding unconscionability, equity will not permit the unconscionable enforcement of a legal right.
 The issue of unconscionability can arise in contract law and can be used as an argument to set aside contracts, gifts or wills where it would be unconscionable to enforce the legal rights which they confer.
 As a result of a finding in unconscionability a Constructive Trust may form to prevent the registered owner of the property from profiting from behaviour which is unconscionable.
 In the alternate, a Resulting Trust may arise when title to the property is held by someone other than the person who paid for it, or in proportions different to those for which it was acquired.
 The legal owner is said to hold the property on trust for another.

 If you are in dispute about your equitable interests, we recommend that you contact our office and arrange an appointment to see one of our Complex Disputes & Litigation Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers in one of our branch offices.
 For a complete listing please see our "Locations" tab.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.